 |Web Programmers/Developers||The ColoradoVITA website needs assistance from web developers and programmers, to help meet the expanding needs of the ColoradoVITA website.
 Volunteers should be versed in Wordpress, CSS, MySQL, and PHP - or be willing to put in the time to learn.
 There is no training available for this role.||Web developers and programmers who volunteer for VITA are technically savvy - but also community-minded and want to put some of their expertise to work to help others.
 They are capable of working as part of a small team, and taking direction from a designer.
 They are interested in making information accessible to a wide variety of people, with varied computer and language skills.|

 Volunteer tax preparers receive extensive training and are required to pass a certification exam before they can prepare taxes.
-Instructor-led training is available, as well as self-paced online or printed training materials.
+The primary training is self-paced online training.
+Instructor-led training may be available depending on the site and location.
 Tax preparers also receive training on TaxWise, the software used to prepare taxes.

-Training generally takes place in December and January, with some sites making training available as early as November.
-Tax Preparers will also receive additional training on TaxWise (the tax preparation software).
+Training generally takes place in December and January, with some training available as early as mid-November.

 How To Get Started

-For more information, send an email to email@example.com.
+For more information, send an email to firstname.lastname@example.org.
 Please include your name, contact information, zip code (or the city where you are interested in volunteering), and information on what volunteer positions you are interested in.
 Inquiring about volunteering is not committing to volunteering!
-Orientation meetings will be held in October and November for interested volunteers, so you can learn more about the opportunities available and what each entails.
+It will simply pair you up with a site coordintor who can provid more information, and help get you started if you decide to volunteer.